SOTO - The School Of The Origins

 Many experience a sensation of "going home" when they attend SOTO workshops and start developing their own relationship with these omnipresent qualities.
 You will discover resonances with almost every ancient tradition, because working with Nature and the impulse of "seeing It through the eyes of the Elements" is ancestral, archetypal and cross-cultural.

-SOTO's inquiries aim at the meta-level of the natural desire to understand external and internal nature through some kind of map or classification.
+SOTO's inquiries aim at the meta-level, natural desire to understand external and internal nature through some kind of map or classification.
 The concept of the Four Elements, as a map or a lens, has been embraced since the beginning of time.
 In fact its familiarity is imbedded in our DNA.
 SOTO's approach reaches for the "weft" - over and under which all the other (culturally based) "warps" are woven...each creating its own beautiful texture worth of respect and often source of further understanding.

 In most traditional areas the forces of nature are anthropomorphized and their characteristics are transmitted through myth and ritual.
 Because of this the information commonly available about them more or less varies from one geographical area to another and from shrine to shrine.
 Most of what is available is based on religion or culture.
 Therefore, even if some descriptions overlap, their interpretations may differ.
 While I acknowledge my debt to the ancestors who have developed an understanding of the Four Elements and of the Forces of Nature through time, I found myself developing an approach to these Intelligences detached from religion.
 I focus on our human experience and understanding of nature and on how it mirrors our own internal world.
 My aim is empowerment of the authentic individual soul and spirit , responsibility and freedom.
 Nature becomes a teacher and its Intelligences are Archetypes very close to the Source of creation and of Life.
 Out of the exploration of my personal relationship with these Intelligences I invite others to do the same through two main creative avenues: BodYnvocations and SOTO, the School of the Origins.